ryanj/restify-postGIS/README.md

 1. Add your changes to a changeset:

-    git add filename
+    `git add filename1 filename2`

-2. Mark the changeset as a Commit
+2. Mark the changeset as a Commit:

-    git commit -m 'describe your change'
+    `git commit -m 'describe your changes here'`

 3. Push the Commit to OpenShift

-    git push
+    `git push`

 ## License
 This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to CC0 (http://creativecommons.org/publicdomain/zero/1.0/)